Ensuring the Credibility of Solar Companies

 Additionally, Approved Vendors and their agents (including marketers and installers) must meet a specified set of contract requirements in their residential, non-profit, and public facility installation contracts or community solar subscription contracts.
 While these documents are primarily used by Approved Vendors and Designees, interested participants may also review the contract requirements.

-Compliance with consumer protection requirements is monitored by the Illinois Solar for All program throughout the solar project approval processes.
+The Illinois Solar for All program monitors compliance with consumer protection requirements throughout the solar project approval process.